steva-atomia/AtomiaStore/Documentation/getting-started-with-a-new-theme.md

     `.\AtomiaStore\ThemeStarter\startnewtheme.ps1 MyTheme`

-4. Open `MyTheme\MyTheme.sln` in Visual Studio 2013.
+4. Open `MyTheme\MyTheme.sln` in Visual Studio 2013 or above.

 5. If you do not have a complete Atomia development environment installed, you can use fake backend services by uncommenting the relevant unity sections in Web.config.